 The Impact of Our Training

-A core business objective of the SSCB is to “ensure that single agency and multi-agency training is effective and contributes to a safe workforce.
+A core business objective of the SSCB is to ensure that single agency and multi-agency training is effective and contributes to a safe workforce.
 Our learning and development activities are informed by the SSCB learning and improvement framework.
 In addition to delivering and commissioning multi-agency training the SSCB training team is responsible for carrying out quality assurance, evaluation and impact analysis of SSCB training.

 SSCB Training Evaluation and Impact Analysis

 The SSCB has introduced a four-stage evaluation process based on the Kirkpatrick model of evaluation.

-Stage One – delegates are asked to complete a Personal Action/Development Plan & Learning for the Organisation at the training course.
+Stage One – all delegates are asked to complete a very short questionnaire online at the point of booking a course.

-Stage Two – all delegates are asked to complete an evaluation form post course.
-Currently this is via Surrey Says and for September 2016 onwards will be through the new SSCB booking system.
+Stage Two – all delegates are asked to complete an evaluation form post course in order to get their certificates.
+This is done via the SSCB online learning platform.

-Stage Three – Three months after each course, a sample of delegates are asked to complete an SSCB Impact Analysis of Safeguarding Training via Surrey Says.
-Sample questions include:
+Stage Three – Approximately three months after each course, a sample of delegates are asked to complete an online questionnaire that explores four main aspects; knowledge and skills, confidence, effectiveness and changes in practice.

 Pilot Impact Analysis – Foundation Module 2 and 3 (October, November, December 2015 courses)